 Artisan Bread Camp – Day 1

 As we begin the first day of artisan bread Camp, you will quickly realize just how much there is to learn about artisan bread making and the skills required to produce a loaf with amazing flavor, proper texture and artisanal beauty.
-We will begin the class by setting some goals as to what we would like to accomplish during the week.
+We will begin the class by a welcome breakfast at 8:30 at MozzaPi.
+Getting to know who you will be sharing time with and understanding why your fellow classmates are attending in important.
+We then start setting some goals as to what we would like to accomplish during the week.
 You will be introduced to a foundation of bread making skills that you will continue to build upon throughout the class.
 We will discuss the following:

-- Mise en place – This French term, translated as “putting in place”, is the most important fundamental skill we will practice.
+- Mise en place – This French term, translated as “everything in its place”, is the most important fundamental skill we will practice.
 This refers to your tools, equipment and ingredients.

 - Methodology and Theory – While we understand that you are anxious to get your hands in the dough, understanding the history of the grains you use and how they are processed shows you a more complete picture of your products.